International Affairs, BA

 She completed her first co-op in Amman, Jordan as a research analyst for NAMA-Strategic Intelligence Solutions.
 While there, she investigated livestock and sustainable development.

 Maggie studied human rights and social movements in an experiential study abroad semester split between the American South, Nepal, Jordan, and Chile.

-Maggie’s second Co-op experience is at the International Law Institute in Washington D.C, delivering specialized trainings on governance.
+She worked at the International Law Institute in Washington D.C, delivering specialized trainings on governance.

-Maggie also worked as a leader for the national network as the New England New Chapter Coordinator to work with regional colleges and universities.
+Maggie served as a leader for the Roosevelt Network as the New England New Chapter Coordinator to work with regional colleges and universities.

 More Student Paths